A631 road: Bawtry to Louth

 The road starts again slightly further south off the A638 and A614, and heads east of Bawtry passing under the East Coast Main Line railway as Gainsborough Road.
 It then crosses the River Idle at Bawtry Bridge and enters Nottinghamshire and Bassetlaw.
-The road bends to the right and becomes dual carriageway as it bypasses the village of Scaftworth, which has two exits to the right.
+The road bends to the right and becomes dual carriageway as it bypasses the village of Scaftworth, which has two exits to the right; the Scaftworth bypass was built in 1936.
 It bends to the left and continues as the single carriageway Bawtry Road (passing SPECS average speed cameras) through Everton, with Harwell on the left.
 There is a right turn for Mattersey at the Sun Inn.
 Further on the B6045 joins from Blyth at Drakeholes, where the road has been diverted to the north, over the Chesterfield Canal and Cuckoo Way.
+The section was improved in 1960, west of Gringley, and later in 1965 as the 'East of Drakeholes' improvement; dual carriageway was proposed on the section in the 1960s.
+The £215,000 Drakeholes diversion started in August 1972, to finish in early 1973, being built by A.F.
+Budge.

 As Gainsborough Road it passes along the top of an escarpment (Cuckoo Hill to the south) near Prospect Hill Farm, and there is a right turn for Wiseton.
-It passes Park House Farm and climbs Mill Hill then becomes dual carriageway at Gringley on the Hill, which it bypasses to the south on the edge of the escarpment.
+It passes Park House Farm and climbs Mill Hill then becomes dual carriageway at Gringley on the Hill, which it bypasses to the south on the edge of the escarpment; the bypass was built in the late 1930s.
 On the bypass, Clayworth Road exits to the right and Beacon Hill Road (and the Trent Valley Way) to the left, both part of the B1403 (from Misterton).
 It climbs Beacon Hill, resuming the former route.
 To the south West Burton power stations and Cottam power stations can be seen.
 It gently descends the hill and at Beckingham meets the A161 (from the north) at a roundabout near Mill Farm.
 Previously it met the A161 in the village.